Carolusian/leetcode/ctci/README.md

 - Topogical sort:
   - method 1: DFS + stack, stack is for cache and reverse the return, 3 status to detect circular
   - method 2: queueu, kahn's algorithm
+- Weaving: path, traversal represented in two arrays, together with recursion

 ### Ch 6: Math and Puzzles: NOT THAT Necessary